 The Scriptures say that if we ask God to forgive us, then we should forgive others.
 Life is filled with hurt and disappointments.
 We have people who hurt us.
 And guess what?
 There are people we have hurt as well.
 We need to learn how to apologize, and we need to learn how to forgive.

 Some might say, “Wait a second, Greg.
 You don’t know what people have done to me.
-You don’t know what I’ve had to face in life.”
+You don’t know what I’ve had to face in life.
+It’s unforgivable.”

-No, I don’t.
+No, I don’t know.
 But this is what the Bible says.
 And here is the most important reason we should forgive people who have hurt us: God commands us to.
 I don’t think we need any other reason, but there are a few others.

 The Bible tells us, “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you,” and “bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you” (Ephesians 4:32; Colossians 3:13 NIV).

 Failure to forgive others also can bring your prayer life to a screeching halt.
 Jesus said, “And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins” (Mark 11:25 NIV).

 The bottom line is that forgiven people should be forgiving people.